 If Fund II SBIC and Fund III SBIC had not voluntarily registered under the Exchange Act, their only alternative would have been to be regulated as a closed-end investment management company.
 This legal result would have occurred because at the time of consummation of the Formation Transactions, Fund II SBIC and Fund III SBIC no longer met the requirements of Sections 3(c)(1) or 3(c)(7) pursuant to which a company may be excepted from 1940 Act registration.
 Under Section 3(c)(1)(A) of 1940 Act, because the Company owns more than 10% of the outstanding voting securities of Fund II SBIC and Fund III SBIC are deemed to be owned by the public stockholders of the Company, the number of which greatly exceeds 100.
 Requiring both Fund II SBIC and Fund III SBIC to function as a registered management investment company while its parent operates as a BDC would have increased the administrative and legal costs of operating the business.
-Under Section 3(c)(7) of the 1940 Act, because the Company could be deemed to have been formed for the purpose of investing in Fund II SBIC and Fund III SBIC, the Company could be deemed to fail to qualify as a "qualified purchaser" within the meaning of Section 2(a)(51) by virtue of Rule 2a51-3(a).
+Under Section 3(c)(7) of the 1940 Act, because the Company could be deemed to fail to qualify as a "qualified purchaser" within the meaning of Section 2(a)(51) by virtue of Rule 2a51-3(a).